outscale/osc-sdk-go/CONTRIBUTING.md

 1. OpenAPI generator introduce a new major version
 2. Outscale introduce a new major version of its API

-When OpenAPI generator introduce a breaking change, SDK can be generated in several versions (see corresponding branches)
+When oapi-codegen introduce a breaking change, SDK can be generated in several versions (see corresponding branches)

 # Generate SDK

 1. have some tools ready: GNU make, git, docker
 2. edit `api_version` file and to the latest Outscale API version
-3. edit `sdk_version` file and change it according to [semantic versioning](https://semver.org/)
-4. launch sdk generation by running `make gen`
+3. launch sdk generation by running `make gen`
-5. new sdk is now generated in `v2` folder

 Under the hood:
 - we get official Outscale yaml
-- run openapi-generator through docker to build osc folder
+- run oapi-codegen through go tools to build `internal/**/client.gen.go` files

 # Sending a Merge Request